sunderedsystems/s5e.sunderedsystems.com/docs/techniques.md

 - Check is made against the **target's relevant ability score**
 - If multiple targets: use **highest relevant score**
-- If not targeting a creature (e.g., objects): DC = 30 – your spellcasting score
+- If not targeting a creature (e.g., objects, location): DC = 30 – your spellcasting score

 ---